-- 8 A client will attempt to dereference a remote period element by issuing an HTTP GET for the URL - 9 that appears in Period@xlink:href.
-The HTTP server responding to this request (XLink re- - 10 solver) will contact the ad decision service, possibly passing it parameters known from the request - 11 URL and from client information available to it from the connection context.
-In case described in

-12 5.3.3.2.1.3, the XLink resolver has access to a complete SCTE 35 message that triggered the splice.

-13 The ad decision service response identifies the content that needs to be presented, and given this

-14 information the XLink resolver can generate one or more Period elements that would be then re-

-15 turned to the requesting DASH client.

-16 A possible optimization is that resolved periods are cached - e.g. in case of 5.3.3.2.1.1 "male" and

-17 "female" versions of the content are only generated once in T seconds, with HTTP caching used
+- A client will attempt to dereference a remote period element by issuing an HTTP GET for the URL that appears in Period@xlink:href.
+The HTTP server responding to this request (XLink re- - solver) will contact the ad decision service, possibly passing it parameters known from the request - 11 URL and from client information available to it from the connection context.
+In case described in - 12 5.3.3.2.1.3, the XLink resolver has access to a complete SCTE 35 message that triggered the splice. - 13 The ad decision service response identifies the content that needs to be presented, and given this - 14 information the XLink resolver can generate one or more Period elements that would be then re- - turned to the requesting DASH client. - A possible optimization is that resolved periods are cached e.g. in case of 5.3.3.2.1.1 "male" and - 17 "female" versions of the content are only generated once in T seconds, with HTTP caching used - 18 to expire the cached periods after T seconds.

-- 18 to expire the cached periods after T seconds. - 19 5.3.3.3.
-On Demand - 20 In a VoD scenario, cue locations are known ahead of time.
-They may be available multiplexed into - 21 the mezzanine file as SCTE 35 or SCTE 104, or may be provided via an out-of-band EDL. - 22 In VoD workflows both cue locations and break durations are known, hence there is no need for a - dynamic MPD.
-Thus cue interpretation (which is same as in 5.3.3.2) can occur only once and result in a static MPD that contains all remote elements with all Period elements having Pe riod@start attribute present in the MPD.
+19 5.3.3.3.
+On Demand

+- In a VoD scenario, cue locations are known ahead of time.
+They may be available multiplexed into - 21 the mezzanine file as SCTE 35 or SCTE 104, or may be provided via an out-of-band EDL. - 22 In VoD workflows both cue locations and break durations are known, hence there is no need for a - 23 dynamic MPD.
+Thus cue interpretation (which is same as in 5.3.3.2) can occur only once and result

-In elastic workflows ad durations are unknown, thus despite our knowledge of cue locations within the main content it is impossible to build a complete presentation timeline.
-Period@duration of a "jump" - random access into an arbitrary point in the asset - it is a better practice not to dereference Period elements when it is possible to determine the period from which the playout
+- 1 in a static MPD that contains all remote elements with all Period elements having Pe- - 2 riod@start attribute present in the MPD. - 3 In elastic workflows ad durations are unknown, thus despite our knowledge of cue locations within - 4 the main content it is impossible to build a complete presentation timeline.
+Period@duration - 5 needs to be used.
+Remote periods should be dereferenced only when needed for playout.
+In case - of a "jump" random access into an arbitrary point in the asset it is a better practice not to - 7 dereference Period elements when it is possible to determine the period from which the playout - 8 starts using Period@duration and asset identifiers.
+The functionality described in 5.3.3.2 is - 9 sufficient to address on-demand cases, with the only difference that a client should be able to - 10 handle zero-duration periods that are a result of avails that are not taken.